keu/docs/software/ci-cd.md

         tags: registry.$BASE_DOMAIN/$RELEASE_NAME/airflow:ci-${{ github.sha }}
 ```

-> **Note:** Make sure to replace `$RELEASE_NAME` in the example above with your deployment's release name and to store your Service Account Key in your GitHub repo's secrets according to [this GitHub guide]( https://help.github.com/en/articles/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables).
+> **Note:** Make sure to replace `$RELEASE_NAME` in the example above with your deployment's release name and to store your service account Key in your GitHub repo's secrets according to [this GitHub guide]( https://help.github.com/en/articles/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables).

 ## Azure DevOps